 What is a Bad Credit Score for Business Loans?

-When business lenders review your loan application, they typically review your personal credit history and your business credit score.
-If you haven’t established a business credit history yet, then your personal credit score is weighed more heavily.
+When business lenders review your loan application, they typically consider both your personal credit history and your business credit score.
+If you haven’t established a business credit history yet, your personal credit score is given more weight.

 Personal Credit Score

-Most people are familiar with a personal credit score as it plays a significant role in getting loans and credit cards.
-Your credit score is a major determining factor for mortgages, car loans, rental leases, and personal loans.
+Most people are familiar with their personal credit score, as it plays a significant role in obtaining loans and credit cards.
+Your credit score is a substantial factor in determining eligibility for mortgages, car loans, rental leases, and personal loans.

 Personal credit scores are most commonly represented as a FICO® credit score.
-The three major credit bureaus, Experian, Transunion, and Equifax, all produce credit reports that impact your FICO score, which ranges from 300-850.
+The three major credit bureaus —Experian, TransUnion, and Equifax —all produce credit reports that impact your FICO score, which ranges from 300 to 850.
 Each bureau might have a different FICO score.

 The ranges for personal credit scores are as follows: